hyosung11/OSSD/forge-your-future-notes.md

   - what you actually did see
   - any additional requirements that aren't listed in the issue
   - add all this to the public note itself
-- Documenting your tires notes also helps the next people who look at the issue.
+- Documenting your triage notes also helps the next people who look at the issue.

 #### Read the Docs (or Write Them)